 Dogs pant to regulate their body temperature and stay cool.
 Some amount of panting is normal and healthy.
 However, when panting isn’t enough, their body temperature can quickly rise to dangerous levels.
 The minute you notice excessive panting, get your dog out of the heat, to a cool or shady area, with access to plenty of freshwaters.

 2. Colour changes in the tongue and/or gums

-Checking the colour of his tongue and gums is a good proactive measure to keep your dog’s body temperature cool.
-The tongue and gums can become dark red in colour as the body temperature rises.
-A paler than normal colour in the gums can also be a sign of heatstroke, as it can indicate oxygen deficiency.
+Checking the color of his tongue and gums is a good proactive measure to keep your dog’s body temperature cool.
+The tongue and gums can become dark red in color as the body temperature rises.
+A paler than normal color in the gums can also be a sign of heatstroke, as it can indicate oxygen deficiency.
 If you notice this, head indoors or for the shade and allow your dog access to plenty of cool water.
 If you think oxygen depletion is occurring, call your vet or get to an emergency vet department immediately.

 We have the perfect solution to keep your pet comfortable and safe from Heatstroke!

 These symptoms can be a result of dehydration and/or internal distress brought on by heat.
-If your dog is having diarrhoea or vomiting as a result of heat, offer her freshwater and call your vet immediately.
+If your dog is having diarrhea or vomiting as a result of heat, offer her fresh water and call your vet immediately.

-Coma is a depressed level of consciousness.
+A coma is a depressed level of consciousness.
 He may initially act confused, and not obey commands.
-Stupor can progress to a total loss of consciousness.
-If your dog is not responding and cannot be awakened, call your vet and get him to a care centre immediately.
+A stupor can progress to a total loss of consciousness.
+If your dog is not responding and cannot be awakened, call your vet and get him to a care center immediately.

 Remember, dogs can’t tell us they’re in distress.
 While we often think of them as just another family member, we must remember that our dogs can’t tell us they’re too hot or don’t feel well.
 By the time they’re showing outward signs of distress, the situation can already be extremely serious.